innolitics/rdm/rdm/init_files/documents/software_plan.md

 3. The sprint layer
 3. The issue layer

 The project layer consists of high-level activities that govern the entire software product.
 The release layer consists of activities that are used to produce a software release.
 A project consists of one or more regulatory releases.
 Some releases may be for internal organizational purposes, while others will be made publicly available.
-Releases are organized using GitHub scoped labels beginning with the word "Release".
+Releases are organized using GitLab scoped labels beginning with the word "Release".
 The sprint layer is used to organize releases into smaller sets of work.
-Sprints are organized using GitHub milestones.
+Sprints are organized using GitLab milestones.
 The issue layer consists of the activities related a small piece of functionality.
-Issues are organized using GitHub issues.
+Issues are organized using GitLab issues.

 Activity inputs and outputs need not be in a consistent state in-between public releases, but all activity outputs must be consistent and verified for each public release during the [Release - Final Verification activity](#release--final-verification).